CasianovDenis/PasswordManager/README.md

 # PasswordManager

-- Password Manager was created using .net core framework and React js
+- Password Manager was created using asp .net core framework and React js

 - Password from account are one time and generated random.
 Password was encrypted using cipher AES Rijndael.